 As a small business owner, you have a lot of government documents and tax forms for small business to keep up with.
-If you sell certain products or services at your company, you might be responsible for filing and paying excise tax.
+You might be responsible for filing and paying excise tax if you sell certain products or services at your company.
 What is excise tax?

 Excise tax, sometimes simply called an excise or an excise duty, is a tax imposed on certain goods and services.
 Both federal and state governments can choose what goods and services are subject to excise tax.
 As an indirect tax, the excise amount is included in the total purchase price of the product or service.